mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 | --- | --- |
 | `GenAICommons.EmbeddingsOptions (object)`, `InputType (enumeration)`, `EmbeddingTypes (enumeration, optional)`, `Truncate (enumeration, optional)` | `CohereEmbedOptions_Extension (object)`|

 ##### 4.2.2.5 Embeddings Options: Add Titan Embeddings Extension {#add-titan-embeddings-extension}

 Use this microflow to add a new [TitanEmbeddingsOptions_Extension](#titan-embeddings-options-extension) object to your `EmbeddingsOptions` object.
-This is useful to include parameters that are unique to Titan Embeddings models.
+You can use it to include parameters that are unique to Titan Embeddings models.

 This operation corresponds to the **TitanEmbeddingsOptions_Extension_Create** microflow.

 | Input | Output |
 | --- | --- |
 | `GenAICommons.EmbeddingsOptions (object)`, `Normalize (boolean)`| `TitanEmbeddingsOptions_Extension (object)`|

 #### 4.2.3 Other Operations